Tanz0rz/haxe-fmod/fmod-scripts/README.md

-# Connecting Bank Events to your Code
+# Connecting Bank Events to Your Code

 This script utilizes a very cool feature in FMOD Studio to give your code access to an always-up-to-date list of every event in your sound bank (using autocomplete!).